ArjiJethin/WaveForm_Generator/README.md

     <strong>Karthikeya:</strong>
     <p>
-      For his help in developing the circuit model and actively aiding in the fixes and refining and fixing the issues in the circuit model.
+      For his help in developing the circuit model and actively aiding in the fixes and refining the circuit model.
       <br />
       Check his GitHub page at:
       <a href="https://github.com/alurubalakarthikeya"> Here </a>